Right-of-Way Violations Lead to Motorcycle Accidents

-- Back and Neck Injury – In many motorcycle accidents, a rider is thrown from a bike and onto the ground or other fixed object.
-Often, the rider may strike his back or neck on the bike, the vehicle causing the collision, or even a curb.
+In many motorcycle accidents, a rider is thrown from a bike and onto the ground or other fixed object.
+For example, the rider may strike his back or neck on the bike, the vehicle causing the collision, or even a curb.
 Direct impact to the back or neck can lead to a serious injury including disc trauma, paralysis, or even death.
 Further, an indirect injury can also lead to back and neck damage.
-Simply being hit or thrown from a bike can cause significant injuries to these areas.
+In addition, simply being hit or thrown from a bike can cause significant injuries to these areas.

-- Scars and Lacerations – Bikers involved in accidents often suffer abrasions and cuts to their bodies.
+Bikers involved in accidents often suffer abrasions and cuts to their bodies.
 This is due to the impact of the crash and any skidding the biker does on the road’s surface.
-Commonly referred to as “road rash,” bikers may experience large areas of multiple abrasions.
-This can be from gravel, rocks, debris, or even glass that can leave their skin open and prone to infection and scarring.
+For example, this can be from gravel, rocks, debris, or even glass that can leave their skin open and prone to infection and scarring.
+Commonly referred to as road rash, bikers may experience large areas of multiple abrasions.

 Finding Legal Help After a Chicago Motorcycle Accident

-Regardless of the type of trauma, if you are a victim of a motorcycle accident that was caused by the negligence of another, you may be entitled to relief for your injuries, including your pain and suffering.
+A victim of a motorcycle accident due to the negligence of another may be able to obtain relief for injuries.
+This would including pain and suffering.
 Speaking with a motorcycle right-of-way accident lawyer may help you understand what legal options are available in your case.

 At Abels & Annes, P.C., we believe that all injury victims deserve to have an advocate on their side.
 Someone that will fight for their rights and make sure their interests are protected.